 We can also sync the phase modulation rate of the Lunar with Source Audio’s External Tap Tempo switch.
 Tap out the tempo and set beat divisions (quarter, eighth, triplet, and 16th) with the Speed knob.

 Plug in an expression pedal to have even more control over the phase-shifting circuit.
 Don't be confused by the 3.5mm control input.
 It will accept expression pedals!

-This pedal is also compatible with Source Audio’s proprietary Hot Hand 3 Universal Wireless Effects Controller.
-Simply wear this wireless ring on your picking hand and the pedal will sync up to your hand movements.
+This pedal is also compatible with Source Audio's proprietary Hot Hand 3 Universal Wireless Effects Controller.
+Wear this wireless ring on your picking hand, and the pedal will sync up to your hand movements.

 Source Audio's Lunar is part of the One Series of pedals.
 It gets even more powerful when we couple it with the company's Neuro Hub app.

 Neuro Hub offers an extensive list of additional phaser, flanger, and chorus algorithms that can be downloaded directly to the pedal.
 The program also provides additional parameter controls for the Lunar pedal, including centre frequency, output level, tremolo, low retain, parametric EQ, advanced routing, and more.

 On top of that, Neuro Hub allows for full MIDI compatibility.
 We can control the additional parameters via an external MIDI controller, save up to 128 presets, and sync up to a master MIDI clock with ease.

 Supreme functionality and high-end sonic quality make the Source Audio Lunar one of the best phaser pedals out there.